dgerabagi/aiascent-dev/flattened_repo.md

 </file_artifact>

 <file path="src/app/mission/page.tsx">
+{
+  /*
+  Cycle 30: Add a "Learn More" button to the bottom of the page.
+  - Added a new section at the end with a Link and Button component to navigate to the /learn page.
+  */
+}
 // src/app/mission/page.tsx
 import React from 'react';
 import MissionSectionBlock from '@/components/mission/MissionSectionBlock';
+import Link from 'next/link';
+import { Button } from '@/components/ui/button';

 const MissionPage = () => {
     return (